Wildlife and Biodiversity FAQs

 The movement of rare or endangered species is controlled internationally through CITES (the Convention on the International Trade in Endangered Species of Wild Fauna and Flora) and in the Isle of Man through the Endangered Species Act.
 Animals from some countries may have to pass through quarantine in the UK before entering the Island.

 In order to move species (or their products) restricted under this Act, a permit must be obtained from the Department, even if a specimen was captive-bred.
 This includes movements between the Island and the UK.
 You may also need a permit from the other jurisdiction involved.
-In addition, the Wild Animals Act restricts the importation of scheduled animals (mainly potentially dangerous species).
+In addition, the Wild Animals Act and Destructive Imported Animals Act restrict the importation of listed animals.
 If you intend to move listed species across international borders or are unsure whether a species is listed, contact this Department or another appropriate CITES Management Authority for advice.

 Can I remove bird nests from my house?